Operational BGP Communities can be used to control various functions of the route server. With these communities, you can:

 control the redistribution of advertised prefixes, based on an ASN or on geolocation,

 prepend your own ASN up to three times, and

 trigger the calculation of a new alternate path (if available) for your advertised prefixes before commencing maintenance.

 Please note thatif the $PEER-AS is a four byte AS number you have to use the BGP Large Communities.

 All BGP community examples on this page are based on DE-CIX Frankfurt (AS6695).
 If you want to use BGP Communities at one of the other exchanges, please replace all occurrences of "6695" with the AS of the exchange:

 You can control which BGP announcements you send to the route servers are redistributed to other peers.
 This can be done based on the following criteria:

 The following table gives an overview of available options and their corresponding BGP Communities.
 The according values for $SWITCH, $METRO, $COUNTRY, $CONTINENT are available here.
-In case two or more BGP (extended/large) Communities are contradicting the community with the lowest evaluation order is processed.
+If two or more BGP (large) Communities contradict each other, the community with the lowest evaluation order is processed.

 Please note: Location-based redistribution control works in the context of GlobePEER Remote.